Recently updated on February 26th, 2020

 Place Bets on the NHL Playoffs Here

 So, you want to know what the odds of your chosen team winning the NHL Playoffs? there are a few things you should look at.
 For one the selection process of the NHL Playoffs.
 Eight teams from each of the conferences face off against each other for the NHL Playoffs Stanley Cup.
 Those eight teams battle it out at division level and conference level to play for the Stanley Cup.
 Therefore, gamblers looking to bet on the NHL Playoffs may not have an easy time betting on straight line bets where they have to pick an outright winner because t could be anyone’s game.
-However, if you are clued up on the NHL Playoff stats and general team performance statistics you can be strategic about which types of bets you choose.
+However, if you are clued up on the NHL Playoff stats and general team performance statistics you can be strategic about which types of bets you choose at US sports betting sites.

 The Stanley Cup has been in existence for 100 years.
 So, we will look at the trend’s in the last 20 years of the NHL Playoffs.
 In the last 20 years the Stanley Cup has been won 7 times by the Eastern Conference teams.
 The other 13 times victories have been split amongst the Western Conference.